Aging in Place

 - Ten, 60- to 90-minute home visits with an occupational therapist and a registered nurse

-- Home repairs by a construction manager from Habitat Metro Denver
+- Home modifications by the Habitat Metro Denver construction team

 All home improvements are customized to the homeowner, including installation of safety bars, improved lighting, floor repairs, and any other custom repairs needed.